george-pov/YTSkedy/docs/ui/routes.md

 The `Platforms` page calls `GET /api/platforms` through the shared platforms API service and maps the backend `{ items: [...] }` envelope plus `platformId` field into the page-facing platform model.
-Create sends the selected type, name, and provider-specific publish settings to `POST /api/platforms`; the create type select offers YouTube and WordPress.
+The table shows type, name, and the optional Reference key.
+Create sends the selected type, name, reference key, and provider-specific publish settings to `POST /api/platforms`; the create type select offers YouTube and WordPress.
 YouTube settings include client ID, client secret, refresh token, privacy status, and made-for-kids flag.
 WordPress settings include site URL, username, Application Password, and post status.
-Edit sends name and publish settings to `PUT /api/platforms/{platformId}`.
+Edit sends name, reference key, and publish settings to `PUT /api/platforms/{platformId}`.
+The Reference key field preserves casing for display; blank input sends `null` and clears the stored key.
 For YouTube, the client secret and refresh token inputs are intentionally blank on edit; blank values are omitted so the API preserves the stored values.
 For WordPress, the Application Password input is intentionally blank on edit; a blank save omits the secret from the request so the API preserves the stored value, and a non-blank value replaces it.
 Delete calls `DELETE /api/platforms/{platformId}` and removes the row after a successful `204 No Content`.
 The HTTP client attaches an Entra External ID access token through the same bearer interceptor and calendar-event scopes used by the other protected API resources.

 ## Route Protection